Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: Physical implications and insight

 \cite{gonzalez2022variational} restrict the velocity field to a steady potential-flow family $u(\cdot;\Gamma) \triangleq u_0+\Gamma u_1$ whose members satisfy continuity and wall tangency, and then \emph{define}

 seeking $\Gamma^\star=\arg\min_\Gamma S(\Gamma)$.
-This is a legitimate \emph{reduced-model} optimization on a one-parameter manifold of kinematically admissible steady flows and can, in practice, pick a $\Gamma$ consistent with certain steady configurations.
-It can be used as a closure condition.
-However, it is \emph{not} the instantaneous Gauss/Appell principle; it presupposes steadiness and a particular parameterization.
+This is a \emph{reduced-order} optimization on a one-parameter manifold of kinematically admissible steady flows and appears to pick a $\Gamma$ consistent with the Kutta condition in nearly sharp airfoils.
+However, it does \emph{not} directly follow from the instantaneous Gauss/Appell principle; it presupposes steadiness and a particular parameterization. \cite{peters2025application} discuss cases where such criteria can select steady states that do not align with physical reality; see also~\cite{taha2026response} for a response to these claims.

 In the full Gauss setting, the state $u$ is frozen, the variable is $u_t$, and the outcome is the \emph{constraint projection} $P_R$ (\S\ref{sec:KKT}), not the selection of~$\Gamma$.
 In the steady case, for every $\Gamma$ there exists a pressure that makes $ (u(\cdot;\Gamma),p(\cdot;\Gamma))$ a steady Euler solution.
 Applying Gauss at the instant then yields $u_t^\ast =0$ for every $\Gamma$.
-Therefore, the principle does not (and cannot) decide which $\Gamma$ nature takes.
-In fact, in the steady flow case, the application of the Gauss principle does not yield {\em any} new information other than the fact that the reaction pressure can be determined.
+Therefore, the direct fixed-time application of Gauss's principle does not, by itself, favor a particular value of $\Gamma$; it simply returns the reaction pressure associated with each already-specified steady velocity state.
+In the steady case, the fixed-time Gauss step adds no additional closure beyond computing the compatible pressure (any selection over steady states is additional modeling).

-~\cite{taha2025principle} propose the `Principle of Minimum pressure gradient', and offer {\bf useful reduced‑manifold selections} that align with classical expectations (Kutta condition on nearly sharp airfoils, Glauert’s rapidly rotating cylinder, empirical separation angles).
+~\cite{taha2023minimization} (see also~\cite{taha2025principle}) propose the `Principle of Minimum pressure gradient', and offer {\bf reduced‑manifold selections} that align with classical expectations from applying the Kutta condition on nearly sharp airfoils.
 An important distinction is required to interpret scope: Gauss/Appell provides the fixed‑time projection; selection over steady states requires additional modeling choices.